 If the position or extent of any existing easement or covenant is to be modified the Registrar may direct that a new plan is to be lodged showing the details, position and extent of the easement or covenant as modified.

-[Regulation 9 inserted in Gazette 16 Feb 2001 p.
+[Regulation 9 inserted: Gazette 16 Feb 2001 p.
 912.]

 10. Formatting and other contents of plans